sfigg/commercialization-public/design/device-experiences/windows-hello-driver-signing.md

 When packaging the final HLK in HLK studio include the security review template submitted in the bug as a supplemental file.

 ###Step Six: Submit the driver package and HLK logs
 Submit the packaged HLK file to DevCenter for review.
 The feature team within Microsoft will be notified of the submission when it reaches the manual review process.
-The team will review the submitted template in the HLK package to make sure the self-validated information meets the Microsoft’s Biometric Requirements (here: http://connect.microsoft.com/site1304/Downloads/DownloadDetails.aspx?DownloadID=61357).
+The team will review the submitted template in the HLK package to make sure the self-validated information meets the Microsoft’s Biometric Requirements.
+Contact your Microsoft representative for more information.
 SLAs for approval/denial are within 1-2 business days.

 ###Step Seven: Wait for Microsoft approval and signing
 Microsoft will approve the submission provided it meets all Biometric requirements